-Administrative Specialist-Curriculum, Instruction and Professional Development
+Administrative Specialist - Curriculum, Instruction and Professional Development

-Administrative Specialist-Educational Staff Personnel Administration
+Administrative Specialist - Educational Staff Personnel Administration

-Administrative Specialist-School-Community Relations
+Administrative Specialist - School-Community Relations

-Administrative Specialist-Career & Technical Education Administration
+Administrative Specialist - Career and Technical Education Administration

-Early Childhood Intervention Specialist (ECIS) (ages 3-8)
+Early Childhood Intervention Specialist (ECIS) (ages 3-8) - Ohio Department of Education

-MR/DD Early Intervention Certificate (ages birth-3)
+MR/DD Early Intervention Certificate (birth-3) - Ohio Department of Mental Retardation/Developmental Disabilities

-Licensure Alternative Masters' Program (LAMP)
+Licensure Alternative Master's Program (LAMP)

-The alternative master's is a program for individuals who are looking for a career change and are interested in teaching.
-The program provides a sequence of courses that lead to teacher licensure from the State of Ohio and a master's degree.
-The program leads to licensure to teach in middle childhood (grades 4-9) or adolescent and young adult (grades 7-12) or to be an intervention specialist.
-For middle childhood and adolescent and young adult, licensure may be obtained in the following areas: language arts, mathematics, science and/or social studies; foreign language, music education and visual arts education.
-The program is designed to provide the student with many opportunities to spend time in schools and non-school settings and to place these experiences into perspective through on-campus reflective seminars.
-Interested individuals should contact the college Director of Advising.
+The alternative master's is a program for individuals who are looking for a career change and are interested in becoming teachers.
+These LAMP programs provide a sequence of courses that lead to recommendation for teacher licensure from the university to the state of Ohio Department of Education and a master's degree.
+LAMP programs lead to licensure to teach in middle childhood (grades 4-9) or adolescent and young adult (grades 7-12) or to be an intervention specialist (special education-K-12).
+For middle childhood and adolescent and young adult, licensure may be obtained in the following areas: language arts, mathematics, science and/or social studies, foreign language, music education, and visual arts education.
+The program is designed to provide students with many opportunities to spend time in schools and non-school settings and to place these experiences into perspective through on-campus reflective seminars.
+Interested individuals should contact the college director of student services.

-Principal - PK-9 (ages 3-12 & 8-14)
+Principal - PreK-9 (ages 3-12 and 8-14)

-Principal - 4-12 (ages 8-14 & 10-21)
+Principal - 4-12 (ages 8-14 and 10-21)